Quentin Sondergaard

 Quentin Charles Sondergaard (January 11, 1925 – February 15, 1984) was an American film and television actor.
-He was known for playing Deputy Sheriff Quint in the American western television series Tombstone Territory.
+He was best known for playing Deputy Sheriff Quint in the first and third season of the American western television series Tombstone Territory.

-Career
+Life and career

-Sondergaard began his career in 1951, first appearing in the film Badman's Gold, where he played Rambo.
-Later in his career, Sondergaard guest-starred in television programs including Gunsmoke, Zane Grey Theatre, Wagon Train, Death Valley Days, The Life and Legend of Wyatt Earp, Bat Masterson, The Wild Wild West and Bonanza.
-He also appeared and co-starred in films, such as, The Miracle, This Property Is Condemned, Five Guns to Tombstone and Gunfight in Abilene.
-Sondergaard retired in 1982, last appearing in the film The Ghost Dance, where he played the campus guard.
+Sondergaard was born in Seattle, Washington.
+He began his screen career in 1951, appearing in the film Badman's Gold, playing Rambo.
+In 1957, he appeared in the television programs Have Gun – Will Travel, Highway Patrol, Men of Annapolis and Death Valley Days.

+Later in his career, Sondergaard guest-starred in television programs including Gunsmoke, Zane Grey Theatre, Wagon Train, Trackdown, The Life and Legend of Wyatt Earp, Bat Masterson, The Wild Wild West and Bonanza.
+From 1958 to 1960, he played Deputy Sheriff Quint in the first and third season of the ABC western television series Tombstone Territory.
+He also appeared in films, such as, The Miracle, This Property Is Condemned, Five Guns to Tombstone and Gunfight in Abilene.

-Personal life
+Sondergaard retired from acting in 1982, last appearing in the film The Ghost Dance, where he played the campus guard.

+Death

-Sondergaard died in February 1984 in Riverside County, California, at the age of 59.
+Sondergaard died on February 15, 1984 in Riverside County, California, at the age of 59.